This article gives details of how to file attachments in incoming emails when the configuration is not the default setting. This is where:

 Configuration where In Tray Review is "Off" and Save Attachments Separately is "On"

-If you have In Tray Review turned "Off" and Save Attachments Separately set "On", there are two possible scenarios:
+If you have In Tray Review turned "Off" (or AutoFile else In Tray is "On" and the email can be autofiled) and Save Attachments Separately set "On", there are two possible scenarios:

 - Both the email and attachments are auto-filed (the attachments automatically have their filing details set as the same as the email).